The best dog-friendly glamping in Adirondacks

 98%

-1 site · Lodging4 acres · Parishville, NY
+1 site · Lodging · Parishville, NY

 The camp was first built in 1905 by Dr. Goldsmith and family.
 The doctor and his family used the camp for summer vacations.
 During the winter the camp was rented out as winter hotel for loggers.
 Ice was harvested from the pond and stored in what is now one of the cabins.
 When our family bought the place, the hotel was falling down and the buildings were in disrepair.
 Geoffrey, the family caretaker, has spent the last few years cleaning up the site.
-All that remains now of the hotel is the chimney while the ice house and caretaker's cabin have been improved and are now ready for visitors.
-With 840 ft of pond frontage and 4.4 acres you can pitch a tent on the banks of the pond, up in the woods, or stay in one of the two cabins on site -- all are included in the cost of booking!
+All that remains now of the hotel is the chimney while the ice house has become a cabin and has been improved and ready for visitors.
+We have a double futon, small wood stove and gas burners for a cozy indoor experience.
+With 840 ft of pond frontage and 4.4 acres you can pitch a tent on the banks of the pond, up in the woods, or stay in the small cabin all are included in the cost of booking!
 Swimming and boating in the pond is obligatory.
 Year round fishing has long been a tradition.
 The spring fed pond is home to large and small mouth bass, northern pike, crappy, and blue gills.
 There are a number of ponds and state lands nearby.
 Accommodations include two outhouses and two docks so no waiting.
 There is a canoe and rowboat available and life jackets.
-The camp is car accessible three seasons and snowshoe accessible in the winter.
+The camp is car accessible Mid-May to the end of September.
 There are summer cottages across the pond but not much happening on our side.
 Cedar Lodge, the nearest bar/restaurant, is about 5 minutes away and very popular all year round.
 The closest gas station and convenience store is about 20 minutes in the village of Parishville.

 Toilets